Salvador Dali - Romeo and Juliet

 2 – 145 copies of the Salvador Dali Romeo and Juliet are printed on laid paper with the Dali watermark.
 This set is listed as bound in a dark brown goat skin case.
 Plus another set of 10 off-set lithographs contained in a separate slip case with titled wrappers that are signed by Dali.
 The second set of 10 lithographs can be framed without cutting up the book.

 3 – 35 copies of the Salvador Dali Romeo and Juliet printed on hand made paper with a Dali watermark.
 The first 35 books were issued to specific buyers and the certificate of authenticity lists the buyer’s name and the shipping box also contains a label printed by the publisher indicating the edition was specifically for the buyer.
 This edition is listed as bound in a brown Moroccan goatskin case.
 The buyer’s name in printed on on of the initial pages of the book.

 There is no mention of how many of the books came with the extra set of 10 signed lithographs, bound in a case with tie string matching the main portfolio case.
 It is known that extra sets have been documented as part of the first 35 book edition and also as part of the 145/819 book edition.

 It is known that the publisher did not follow the information given on the justification page as versions of books having 10 extra signed lithographs have been documented in purple and burgundy cases with matching tie string boxes.

 1) The complete book w/o the extra lithographs as described above.
 Available!!!

 2) The complete book and extra lithographs with a brown case (see below).
-Available!!!
+Sold!!!

-3) Extra publisher’s proof lithographs, some signed (see below).
+3) Extra publisher’s proof lithographs and signed lithographs that are from one of the 35 books. (see below).
 Available!!!